facephi/sdk-mobile-documentation/capacitor_versioned_docs/version-2.0.X/Selphi_Component.md

 stabilizationMode: true
 ```

-### 3.7. locale
+### 3.6. locale

 **type:** *string*

 Forces the sdk to use the language setting indicated by the locale parameter.

 This parameter accepts both a language code (for example, en) and a regional identification code (for example, en_US).
-If the widget's resource file does not have a locale for the selected locale, its setting will revert to the default language of ES.
+If the component's resource file does not have a locale for the selected locale, its setting will revert to the default language of ES.

 ```
 locale: 'ES'
 ```

-### 3.8. fullScreen
+### 3.7. fullScreen

 **type:** *string*